ArtifactDB/SewerRat/README.md

 On success, the response contains a JSON-encoded array of strings, each of which is a relative path in the directory at `path`.
 The `recursive=` parameter specifies whether a recursive listing should be performed.
 If true, all paths refer to files; otherwise, the names of directories may be returned and will be suffixed with `/`.
-All symbolic links are reported as files in the response.
+Symbolic links are reported as files in the response, and symbolic links to directories will not be recursively traversed if `recursive=true`.
-Symbolic links to directories will not be recursively traversed, even if `recursive=true`.
+An exception is made for symbolic links to whitelisted directories, see the [`-whitelist`](#administration) option for details.

 On error, the exact response may either be `text/plain` content containing the error message directly, or `application/json` content encoding a JSON object with the `reason` for the error.